ericakido/ericashimomoto.github.io/index.md

 e-mail: erica (at) cvlab.cs.tsukuba.ac.jp

-I am currently pursuing my Doctorate degree (3rd year) at the [University of Tsukuba](https://www.tsukuba.ac.jp/en/) advised by Dr. [Kazuhiro Fukui](http://www.cvlab.cs.tsukuba.ac.jp/~kfukui/english/indexE.html).
-I am a member of the [Computer Vision Laboratory](https://home.cvlab.cs.tsukuba.ac.jp) at the University of Tsukuba, and a member of the [Knowledge and Information Research Team](https://www.airc.aist.go.jp/en/kirt/) at the AIST.
+I am a postdoctoral researcher at the Artificial Intelligence Research Center (AIRC), National Institute of Advanced Industrial Science and Technology ([AIST](https://www.aist.go.jp/index_en.html), member of the [Knowledge and Information Research Team](https://www.airc.aist.go.jp/en/kirt/).

 My research topics involve natural language processing, computer vision and pattern recognition.
 More specifically, my main line of study is the investigation of subspace based-methods and its applications on word embedding.
+Recently, I have started to dive into the multimodal world, trying to develop less data-hungry model and/or reduce the such computational need of existing models.

 I love seeing computers doing human jobs really well.
 However, I am even more interested in understanding how they can do such jobs so well.
 If you cannot understand it, how can you trust it?